 ©HAROPA PORT

-Aiming to make a significant improvement in the conditions in which cruise passengers are welcomed, the project includes plans to create three new, bigger and more comfortable terminals over the period 2023-2025, covering an effective area of 15,000 sq. m.
+Aiming to make a significant improvement in the conditions in which cruise passengers are welcomed, the project conducing by Le Havre Croisières includes plans to create three new, bigger and more comfortable terminals over the period 2023-2026, covering an effective area of 15,000 sq. m.
 With these new terminals, Le Havre will then have the ability to handle triple cruise calls seamlessly and comfortably for a total capacity of 13,500 passengers a day.

 In addition, an expansive esplanade will be created on Florida Point.
 A large paved area with a grassy stretch will also provide space for leisure.
-At the heart of the site, the port’s quay hardstand will be modified to form an extensive planted avenue stretching over 320 metres.
+Of the site's 9 hectares, 4 will will be modified to form an extensive planted avenue stretching over 320 metres.

 Emission-free port calls and supplies of clean energy to cruise ships to achieve a neutral carbon footprint